 Table 3.
 Rabies Line Cases and Samples Submitted 2020 and 2021*

-*Number of cases responded to by rabies line personnel, and number/type of rabies samples tested in 2020 by month.
+*Number of cases responded to by rabies line personnel, and number/type of rabies samples tested in 2020 and 2021 by month.
 One ‘case’ generally involves multiple email and phone contacts and may involve multiple stakeholders such as a member of the public, public health personnel and a veterinary clinic.

 Table 4.
 Number of Skunk Surveillance Samples by County 2017 to 2021